liang2zhu1/vstsworkitemactivities/readme.md

 ### Overview

-This extension adds 'My Activity' hub under the Work group providing access to your recent work item views and edits.
+This extension adds a 'My Activity' hub under the Work group providing access to your recent work item views and edits.

 ![Hub](img/hub.png)